KangaOnGit/-Track-1-Zalo-AI-Challenge-2025/README.md

 - 🔍 Reference-image similarity verification
 - ⚡ Weighted Boxes Fusion + TTA + CLAHE
 - 📈 Public leaderboard: Rank 72 / 1600 (49.4% 3D ST-IoU)

-This repository contains code, configuration, and documentation for the Zalo AI Challenge - AeroEyes (AI-Powered Drone Search & Rescue).
-It uses an ensemble of YOLO-based detectors with reference-image similarity to improve small object detection performance in moving drones

-> Note: The dataset used in the competition is not public.
-It can be requested from the organizer at: https://challenge.zalo.ai/portal/aero-eyes

 ## Competition Overview